Cycling and walking are great ways to get around the different parts of Leeds. Find out how we are making it easier for you to do this.

 Middleton to City Centre Cycle Route

 The Middleton Route passes schools and parkland on its way to the city centre, and provides easy cycling to a number of other destinations including Beeston, Cross Green and the Trans Pennine Trail and Aire Valley Towpath National Cycle Network Routes.
-A map is available by clicking the link in the downloads section below or by sending an SAE to the contact address.
+A map is available in the documents section or by sending an SAE to the contact address.

 Kirkstall Brewery to City Campuses and Headingley Campus

 These routes use quiet roads, bus and cycle lanes, canal towpath and improved junctions to provide convenient routes from Kirkstall Brewery Halls of Residence to the main city centre campuses and Leeds Met Headingley Campus passing by Opal 1 and 2 student accommodation.
-A map is available by clicking the link in the downloads section below or by sending an SAE to the contact address.
+A map is available in the documents section or by sending an SAE to the contact address.

 This major junction can be off putting for cyclists and confusing to use, but does have good cycle facilities if you know how to use them.
-There is a mpa in the downloads which may help you negotiate your way through.
+There is a map in the documents area to help you negotiate your way through.
 If not there are contact details for more help.

 Highways and Transportation